Jahia/jahia-scriptrunner/README.md

 jahia-scriptrunner
 ==================

-A small command-line utility to perform database or other low-level modifications without launching Jahia or other Jackrabbit-based application.
+A small command-line utility to execute scripts to perform database or other low-level modifications without launching Jahia or other Jackrabbit-based application.

 Why this tool ?
 ---------------